 After university (during the late 80s), I continued learning as much as I could about cetaceans (in addition to this new thing called a personal computer).

 I was planning on going back to university again to study marine biology at The University of Texas Marine Science Institute or Texas A&M at Galveston (although I was intrigued by several west coast university systems that offered impressive curriculums)… and then boom!
 Sea World was built and I was thankfully hired there.

 At the “Multi-species stadium,” I was able to work with and help train Atlantic bottlenose dolphins (Tursiops truncatus), and Pacific white-sided dolphins (Lagenorhynchus obliquidens), beluga whales (Delphinapterus leucas), and Pacific black whales (Pseudorca crassidens).

 In retrospect, I have humbly made a 180° shift in my views about marine parks and how humans interact with captive marine mammals.

 Arguably one of the most impactful and successful documentary films, Blackfish fundamentally contributed to the elimination of SeaWorld’s breeding program in less than three years and continues to make an impact on how we view whale and dolphin captivity.

 The Cove won an Oscar (Academy Award) in 2010 for Best Documentary.

-Thanks for your (tax-free) donation!
-It really makes a difference. ☀️
+Thank you for your (tax-free) donation, it makes a difference. ☀️